 ‘What star sign are you,’ he asks, out of desperation for something to say.

 ‘Sagittarius with Leo rising,’ she says.
 ‘And my moon is in Sagittarius too.’

 ‘A lot of fire there for someone who doesn’t have a lighter,’ remarks Mark.

 Mark is taken aback and wonders perhaps if she might be a prostitute, but does not want to ask.
-Sensing his concern, Nuala quickly clears up the misunderstanding, and giving Mark little chance to decline the offer leads him away by the hand.
+Sensing his concern, Stacey quickly clears up the misunderstanding.
+Giving Mark little chance to decline the offer leads him away by the hand.

 It is Thursday.
 A red Renault draws up outside Quasar’s gate and a Sylvia Krystel look-alike in a short red dress steps out.
 She looks conspicuous in this achromatic setting.
 Dogs bark and an old man outside the historic black and white church down the road makes the sign of the cross.
 Sylvia is about five feet ten and is wearing heels.
 A stiff breeze coming in from the Sahara lifts her dress as she makes her way across the picon.
 The front door opens and she disappears inside.
 She will stay for three hours, as she does every Monday and Thursday.
 The old man crosses himself once more.
 Set in tradition the people in the village understandably disapprove of Quasar.
 They view all of his activities with equal proportions of suspicion and fear.
 Rumours have circulated among them that he is a Satanist or worse, the devil.
 Some even believe he is a cannibal.
 Shortly, following the disappearance of a girl from a neighbouring village, the strength of bad feeling towards him will see him deported from the island.